Best Credit Cards with Trip Cancellation InsuranceCredit Cards

 - Other Rewards and Perks: The World of Hyatt Credit Card earns nine points per dollar spent on Hyatt stays and experiences, including restaurants and spas.
 That includes five base points per dollar as a World of Hyatt member and four bonus points per dollar that you spend on your card.
 Earn two bonus points per dollar for on spending on local transit and commuting and two bonus points per dollar spent at restaurants, cafes and coffee shops.
 Earn two bonus points per dollar for flights purchased from airlines and two bonus points per dollar spent on gym and fitness club memberships, and finally one bonus point is earned per dollar spent on everything else.

-- Welcome Offer: Earn 25,000 bonus points after spending $3,000 on purchases in the first three months of opening an account, an additional 25,000 bonus points if you spend $6,000 on purchases within the first six months.
+Earn 30,000 bonus points after spending $3,000 on purchases in the first three months of opening an account.
+Two bonus points per $1 on purchases for the first $15,000 in the first six months of account opening.